aaronjmars/tweazy/README.md

 ## Get Started

-1. Run `npm create-tambo@latest my-tambo-app` for a new project
+1. Run `npm create tambo@latest my-tambo-app` for a new project

 2. `npm install`